-4. Termination of Each SAR.
-Each SAR shall terminate and may no longer be exercised if (i) the Optionee ceases to be an employee of the Corporation or one of its Subsidiaries or Affiliates; or (ii) the Optionee becomes an employee of a Subsidiary that is not wholly owned, directly or indirectly, by the Corporation; or (iii) the Optionee takes a leave of absence without reinstatement rights, unless otherwise agreed in writing between the Corporation (or one of its Subsidiaries or Affiliates) and the Optionee; except that vesting of each SAR will be accelerated on the same terms and conditions as the related Outstanding Option, and such Outstanding Option and SAR will remain exercisable in accordance with the provisions of the agreement pertaining to the Outstanding Option until the expiration of such Outstanding Option;

-(a) If the Optionee's employment by the Corporation (or any Subsidiary or Affiliate) terminates by reason of death, the
+- 4. Termination of Each SAR.
+Each SAR shall terminate and may no longer be exercised if (i) the Optionee ceases to be an employee of the Corporation or one of its Subsidiaries or Affiliates; or (ii) the Optionee becomes an employee of a Subsidiary that is not wholly owned, directly or indirectly, by the Corporation; or (iii) the Optionee takes a leave of absence without reinstatement rights, unless otherwise agreed in writing between the Corporation (or one of its Subsidiaries or Affiliates) and the Optionee; except that - (a) If the Optionee's employment by the Corporation (or any

-(b) If the Optionee's employment by the Corporation (or any Subsidiary or Affiliate) terminates by reason of Disability, each SAR will continue to vest on the same terms and conditions as apply to the related Outstanding Option, and such Outstanding Option and SAR may be exercised in accordance with the provisions of the agreement pertaining to the Outstanding Option until the expiration of such Outstanding Option; provided, however, that if the Optionee dies after such Disability, vesting of the related Outstanding Option and the corresponding SAR will be accelerated in accordance with the terms of the agreement governing the Outstanding Option, and each of the related Outstanding Option and the SAR will remain exercisable in accordance with the provisions hereof until the expiration of such Outstanding Option;
+Subsidiary or Affiliate) terminates by reason of death, the vesting of each SAR will be accelerated on the same terms and conditions as the related Outstanding Option, and such Outstanding Option and SAR will remain exercisable in accordance with the provisions of the agreement pertaining to the Outstanding Option until the expiration of such Outstanding Option;